-- 129. (1) Judges and Magistrates of Warrap State are independent and shall perform their functions without interference.
-The provisions of this Constitution and the law shall protect their independence. - (2) Judges and Magistrates shall uphold this Constitution and the rule of law and shall administer justice without fear or favour; they shall enjoy such immunities as shall be regulated by law. - (3) The tenure of office for Judges and Magistrates shall not be affected by their judicial decisions.
+- 129. (1) Judges and Magistrates of Central Equatoria State are independent and shall perform their functions without interference.
+The provisions of this Constitution and the law shall protect their independence. - (2) Judges and Magistrates shall uphold this Constitution and the rule of law and shall administer justice without fear or favour; they shall enjoy such immunities as shall be determined by law. - (3) The tenure of office for Judges and Magistrates shall not be affected by their judicial decisions.

-State Judicial Service Committee.
+State Judicial Service Committee

-- 130. (1)The Governor shall establish State Judicial Service Committee consisting of- - (a) the President of the High Court, subject to sub-article(2); - (b) the Minister of the State in charge of legal Affairs; and - (c) a member of the Bar Association in the State - When the position of the President of the High Court and Chairperson of the Judicial Service Committee falls vacant, the most senior High Court Judge in the State shall take the position of the President of the High Court and Chairperson of the State Judicial Service Committee. - (3) The Governor shall appoint the President, Judges of the High Court, other Judges and Magistrates on the recommendation of the State Judicial Service Committee.
+- 130. (1) The Governor shall establish Central Equatoria State Judicial Service Committee consisting of- - (a) the President of the High Court, subject to sub-Article (2); - (b) the member of the Council of Ministers responsible for legal affairs; and - (c) a member of the legal profession appointed by the organised legal profession. - (2) When the position of the president of the high court and chair person of judicial service committee fall vacant the most senior high court judge in the state shall take the position of the president of the high court and chair person of the state judicial service committee.

-- (4) In making a recommendation to the Governor, the State Judicial Service Committee shall have regard to competence, integrity, credibility and Impartiality. - (5) The appointment of the President and Judges of the High Court shall be subject to approval by a two-thirds majority of all members of the State Legislative Assembly. - (6) The State Legislative Assembly shall enact a law to provide for the appointment, terms and conditions of service and removal of Judges and Magistrates of the State. - (7) Before assuming their duties, all Judges and Magistrates shall take and subscribe to the judicial oath of allegiance prescribed by law.

-Discipline of Judges and Magistrates

-- 131. (1) The powers to discipline Judges and Magistrates shall be exercised by the President of the High Court of the State in accordance with the law. - (2) Judges of the High Court may be removed only by an order of the Governor of the State for gross misconduct, incompetence or incapacity, and upon the recommendation of the President of the High Court in accordance with the law and subject to approval by two-thirds majority of all members of the State Legislative Assembly.
+- (3) The Governor shall appoint the President, Judges of the High Court, other Judges and Magistrates on the recommendation of the State Judicial Service Committee. - (4) In making a recommendation to the Governor, the State Judicial Service Committee shall have regard to competence, integrity, credibility and impartiality. - (5) The appointment of the President, and Judges of the High Court shall be subject to approval by a two-thirds majority of all members of the State Legislative Assembly. - (6) The State Legislative Assembly shall enact a law to provide for the appointment, terms and conditions of service and removal of Judges and Magistrates of the State. - (7) Before assuming their duties, all Judges and Magistrates shall take and subscribe to the judicial oath of allegiance prescribed by law.
+Discipline of Judges and Magistrates - 131.
+(1) The powers to discipline Judges and Magistrates shall be exercised by the President of the High Court of the State in accordance with the law. - (2) Judges of the High Court may be removed only by an order of the Governor of the State for gross misconduct, incompetence or incapacity, and upon the recommendation of the President of the High Court in accordance with the law and subject to approval by two-thirds majority of all members of the State Legislative Assembly.